lhui2010/AnnoSNP/README.md

 #AnnoSNP
-AnnoSNP is a tool for predicting the effect of SNPs on genes
+AnnoSNP is a light weight tool for predicting the effect of SNPs on genes